juanbanchs/fLOW_Hardware/README.md

 In order to run this code on the ESP8266 Wifi MCU, please make sure you have these set:
 * The board selected is 'Node MCU 1.0'.
 Select this in Tools > Board > scroll down to Node MCU 1.0
-  * Follow the steps [here](https://www.instructables.com/id/Esp8266-Firebase-Connection/) to install the board manager
+  * If 'Node MCU  1.0' is not an option, follow the steps [here](https://www.instructables.com/id/Esp8266-Firebase-Connection/) to install the board manager
 ### Folders

 #### Libraries